ucsb-cs8/w19-mirza/_info/syllabus.md

 * iclicker: Used in class participation (purchase at the book store)

+## Graded Components

+* Midterm (2): 30%
+* Final      : 30 %
+* Hwks       : 10%
+* Labs       : 30%
+* Programming Assignment (1): 2% Extra Credit

 ## What you will learn in this course

+This course is an introduction to Computer Science, and programming.
 So, what is it that you need to know to be a skilled beginning-level programmer in Python?
 Here's the  list of what you'll need to be ready for CMPSC&nbsp;16 (aka CS16, the next programming course):

 #### Problem solving